 Unfortunately, one financial milestone no one wants to think about but is very necessary is estate planning.
 It not only designates your wishes, but it alleviates financial stress on your loved ones after you’re gone.
 Our Ultimate Estate Planning Guide and checklist will walk you through each step — from gathering necessary documents to learning the best time to buy Final Expense or Preneed Funeral insurance.

-Retirement financial milestones in your 70s
+Health and financial milestones in your 70s

 70 1/2 years old